 Medical insurance specialists, also known as health insurance specialists/coders, make sure the doctor’s office is properly reimbursed by the insurance company.
-It's up to you to submit the claims.
-You’ll handle a variety of other financial elements for patients and take care of every detail of medical billing.
+They are responsible primarily for submitting insurance claims.
+They also handle a variety of other financial elements for patients and take care of every detail of medical billing.

 Job Duties Of A Medical Insurance Specialist

 Medical insurance specialists spend the workday calculating medical bills to prepare claims.
 You have to update patient paperwork and verify their coverage from the insurance company.
 You will communicate closely with the insurance companies as well as speak with the patients to make them aware of their medical benefits.
 You have to be knowledgeable about all aspects of regulations and coding procedures, so the money goes where it needs to.
 You may also have front desk duties such as greeting and checking in patients for the office.